-The food miles calculator estimates CO2 emissions from food transportation based on distance traveled, transport mode, and food weight.
-Air-freighted food produces up to 200× more transport emissions than sea freight — but production methods often matter more than distance.
+The food miles calculator estimates CO₂ emissions from food transportation based on distance, transport mode, and food weight.
+Use food presets for popular imported items, or enter a custom origin distance.
+Air-freighted food produces up to 210× more transport emissions than sea freight.
+Use the Meal Comparison tab to calculate total food miles for an entire meal.

 Food Item